Hives/Portfolio/1-i-can-make-anything/4-i-can-model-anything.md

 I diagrammed a two-MVC domain for Amy - one MVC running in a browser, and a second MVC running on a server, presenting an API to the first one.
 She seemed to get it - should ask her for feedback.

+Are my modelling diagrams useful to explain to other people

 ### Can you say this about yourself?
 Yes / No

 ### Reflect: How does each of the following examples of your best work show evidence of achieving this goal? (e.g. Diode projects, Github repos)